Skip to content

 • Networking: UC implementations must be built upon a solid foundation.
 Network designers must prepare the WAN and LAN for the growing demands of real-time connectivity because applications like video conferencing increase bandwidth requirements by more than 30 percent annually.
 Deploying the right network with the right network optimization technology is a huge UC necessity.

 Which of these components is your business already using?
-Perhaps your voice and data networks are already converged through an IP system solution.
-Maybe you utilize Skype for Business (Lync) for presence and WebEx for conference calls.
+Perhaps your voice and data networks are already converged through an IP system (VoIP) solution.
+Maybe you utilize Microsoft Teams for presence and Webex for conference calls.

 As IT decision-makers explore UC further, we advise them to work with a trusted UC managed services provider to handle the complexities of multi-vendor integrations and infrastructure management.
 After all, unified communications is really about putting a business’ goals first by enabling employees to effectively communicate and perform more effectively using all of the tools that UC has to offer.